wagtail/rfcs/final/002-revisions-ui.rst

 Compare
 -------

 If implemented, this will show a field-by-field comparison between the selected revision and the previous one, or the selected revision and the current page state.
-(Further specification of this feature is out of scope for this WEP, but see https://github.com/torchbox/wagtail/pull/1946 for an existing implementation.)
+(Further specification of this feature is out of scope for this RFC, but see https://github.com/torchbox/wagtail/pull/1946 for an existing implementation.)

 Rationale for design decisions